byuccl/ddr_rowhammer/radiation2023/DDR3_PARSE_LOGS/DDR3_Results.md

 ### Continuous Test 14 (2023-07-01 21:26:36 - 2023-07-02 07:59:14)
 - Until 0:22:35, there were at most 2 errors showing up.
 Then at that time, there were 14757 errors found and they were gone 5 seconds later

-- At 0:23:07, there were 258 errors found and these are the errors that are just random bits read that are so different than the pattern.
+- SEFI: At 0:23:07, there were 258 errors found and these are the errors that are just random bits read that are so different than the pattern.

 - SEFI: At 0:29:06, there were 33554432 errors found and they stayed there until 0:43:14 as there was a timeout at 0:43:12.
 The 33554432 were found again at 5:00:32.
 Between those times, there were mainly 3 errors and there would be 4000 others from time to time.
 The number of errors went back to 2 at 5:34:40.

 - SEFI: At 7:08:18, there were 513 errors found and these are the errors that are just random bits read that are so different than the pattern.

 - The following were the most frequent errors during this test:
   - 0x0e7748f:  a5a5a5a5 a5a5a585 a5a5a5a5 a5a5a5a5
     - Appeared 21:26:52 - Gone 0:29:06